eojinlee4730-afk/Diabetes_Saas/README.md

 - Documentation drafting
 - General development support

-All final implementation, validation, and design decisions were reviewed and adjusted manually.
+All final implementation and design decisions were reviewed and adjusted manually.

 ---

+## Future Improvements
+- Add predictive modeling (diabetes risk classification)
+- Integrate more advanced visualizations
+- Improve UI/UX design
+- Add user authentication
+- Optimize performance for large datasets

+---

-## Disclaimer
+## Author
-This project is for educational and portfolio purposes only.
+This project is created as part of a data analytics portfolio.